-- You can use the adbLink application to sideload applications like Chrome, Firefox, and more.
+- You can use the adbLink application to sideload applications like Firefox and more.

 - To hide the Silk toolbar, scroll to the bottom of the screen and both the cursor and toolbar will hide.
 When your screen fully refreshes every 6 hours, this URL will reappear and you will need to hide it again.

 - Loops unfortunately will not work with the Silk Browser at this time.
-You can only use them in sideloaded browsers running at the native resolution of 960x540.
+You can only use them in sideloaded browsers running at the native resolution of 960x540 for all Screen resolutions.
 If you are looking to use Loops to their fullest, we suggest a DAKboard CPU/Wall Display/DIY Raspberry Pi device.

 - Different TVs and Monitors have varying resolutions.
 Using smaller font adjustments in each block in your custom screen should be used to maximize your screen space as the native resolution of all browsers on Firestick will be set to 960x540.

 - Loops will ONLY work with the browser built-in to the Downloader app.
 The Downloader app has the advantage of being able to go full screen without a URL bar, but its cursor remains on the screen as a large red circle.
 If this is ok visually for you, to use the Downloader app to display DAKboard, use the following steps: